MaraeMaps/MaraeMaps/reports/beta.md

 - A custom icon has been made for the launcher logo and wiki icon in the nav bar.
 - Changing to dark mode on the mobile device should not prevent the user from reading any of the Wiki entries now- previously was unreadable due to colours.
+- Click on the Wiki entries now generates a screen displaying information on the specific marae (iwi, hapu, address).

 ## User testing